primeDevansh/ExperimentalReepo/README.md

 I am going rename this repo as well.
 Firstly, I am planning to use this as my GitHub and Git log report more than experimenting with features.
 Again, I will not stop experimenting! __In fact, no one should ever stop experimenting!__ Cheers!
 Oh, God!
 For how many more days do I have to remain single!?

+### update3_08.Apr.24 > My Own Blog

+For a long time, I've been pondering over the thought of starting my own blog.
+I tried many sites such as WordPress and Blogger but coudln't satisfy myself for some or the other reason.
+Now that I know of the GitHub pages' Jekyll thing, I'd be rolling out my own website very soon.
+Stay tuned! (if anyone is there, xd).

 # <font color = 'red'>Experiments</font>

 ### exp1_23.Mar.24 > Can GitHub Accept Photo and Video Data?